AGnias47/spotify-playlist-generator/README.md

 ## Improvements

 ### Planned

 * User testing with more diverse array of songs
 * Allow for usage of already created playlists

-### Stretch

-* GUI wrapper
+* Flask App - Integrate Flask auth page